After a year of more downs than ups, let’s be honest, a good dose of British comedy on Netflix has never been more appealing.

 a good British rom-com just won’t cut it (although there are plenty of those to choose from on the platform, too) – Netflix has curated quite the British comedy library for your amusement.

 Not sure where to start?
 Don’t worry, I’m pretty well versed in the

 best British comedies on Netflix.
 So, pour yourself a cuppa, sit down, and indulge in some highly therapeutic comedy viewing.
 1 Absolutely Fabulous

-A sitcom filled with addiction and self-destruction sounds like it might be light on the jokes, but when you Jennifer Saunders and Joanna Lumley into the mix, it’s downright hilarious.
-PR agent Eddy (played by Saunders) and magazine fashion director Patsy (Lumley) relish in their fashion industry success just a tad too much, often blowing their money on alcohol and other pleasures in an attempt to relive their glory days.
+A sitcom filled with addiction and self-destruction sounds like it might be light on the jokes, but when you throw Jennifer Saunders and Joanna Lumley into the mix, it’s downright hilarious.
+PR agent Eddy (played by Saunders), and magazine fashion director Patsy (Lumley), relish in their fashion industry success just a tad too much, often blowing their money on alcohol in an attempt to relive their glory days.

-They end up in dire situation after dire situation, accompanied by ludicrous consequences, which will lift your spirits above and beyond where you started out.
+They end up in dire situation after dire situation, accompanied by ludicrous consequences, which are guaranteed lift your spirits.
+British comedy at it’s best.

 Watch on Netflix 2 After Life

 .
 Created by Ricky Gervais, After Life is the perfect series for you After Life follows newspaper writer Tony who is dealing with the recent death of his wife to breast cancer.
 To cope, he decides to take on “a gruff new persona in an effort to push those away trying to help”, by saying and doing what he wants without thinking about the consequences.
 Wit and emotion in equal measure.
 Watch on Netflix 3 The IT Crowd

 The beauty of British comedy is its intrinsic relationship with the nation.